richieBao/python-urbanPlanning/draft_richie bao/Parametric design literature review.md

 The ubiquity and availability of CNC technology was driven by the mass production of servo and stepper motors, the most widespread method by which computers precisely control machine components.[5_10-15]

+More recently, the use of 7-axis industrial robots has enabled a much broader array of processes and materials to be computationally manufactured.
+The end-effectors, attached and controlled by these arms, are as diverse as the materials they can process.
+These have included all of the typical cutting systems (circular saw, router bits, water-jet, plasma and Throughout this text the connection detail will be mapped as visibly as possible and discussed in language describing the specificity of its geometry (dimensions, angles, rotational capacity, and strength).[5_10-15]